revk/ESP32-Faikin/Manuals/DoC.md

 # Type/batch

-So, the "product" (if it is one) is the software on this repository, all batches and builds.
+So, the "product" (if it is one) is the software on this repository, all batches and builds, on the Faikin hardware, "as supplied" or updated from this repository.

 # Who